sourcegraph/sourcegraph-public-snapshot/client/cody-jetbrains/CONTRIBUTING.md

 ## Development

 - Clone `https://github.com/sourcegraph/sourcegraph` (on Windows, you'll need to use WSL2)
-- Go to `client/cody-jetbrains/` and run the plugin in a sandboxed IDE by running `./gradlew runIde`.
+- Go to `client/cody-jetbrains/` and run the plugin in a sandboxed IDE by running `./gradlew :runIde`.
 This will start the platform with the versions defined in `gradle.properties`, [here](https://github.com/sourcegraph/sourcegraph/blob/main/client/cody-jetbrains/gradle.properties#L14-L16).
 - Build a deployable plugin artifact by running `./gradlew buildPlugin`.
 The output file is `build/distributions/Cody.zip`.

 ## Publishing a new version